Parkinson’s Law Redux

 If you dig deeper, you will discover “Parkinson's law” was based on a study about civil service workers, and later applied to people who procrastinate to the last minute and still complete a project on time.

-I followed that 2015 post a month later with another article “Overcoming Parkinson’s Law” where I
+I followed that 2015 post a month later with another article “Overcoming Parkinson’s Law” where I talked about my efforts to work past it.

 Finally, in 2018, I wrote a third article “Parkinson’s Law Redux?”
 I recognized that Parkinson’s Law had become a pendulum in my life, swinging between too busy and too un-busy.